Sandhya-Gollapudi/NASSCOM-PD-RTL-TO-GDSII-Sandhyagollapudi/README.md

 ``` bash
  run_floorplan
  ```
-Before running the floorplanning process in OpenLANE, you'll need to configure specific switches to tailor the floorplan according to your design requirements.
+Before running the floorplanning process in OpenLANE, you'll need to configure specific switches to tailor the floorplan according to our design requirements.
 Here's a step-by-step approach to preparing for floorplanning:

 ![floor1](https://github.com/user-attachments/assets/d68c6335-4178-4f3d-bcbd-c5adf52de9b4)

 ![floor2](https://github.com/user-attachments/assets/dc2f9add-845c-489c-95fe-b7df550539a0)

 The default core utilization ratio is set to 50% and the aspect ratio is 1.
-However, these values are not fixed and should be adjusted according to the specific requirements of your design.
+However, these values are not fixed and should be adjusted according to the specific requirements of our design.
 You may need to modify these parameters to meet the design constraints and objectives.

 ![floor3](https://github.com/user-attachments/assets/c65fe48e-450f-4c41-9cbf-c3b3e90ddacd)